 Low Rolling Resistance Tires

-Rolling resistance is fundamentally the parasitic energy a tire consumes while rolling under load.
+Rolling resistance is the energy lost from drag and friction of a tire rolling over a surface.
 The phenomenon is complex, and nearly all operating conditions can affect the final outcome.
 It is estimated that 5%-15% of light-duty fuel consumption for conventional and hybrid electric vehicles is used to overcome rolling resistance.
 Because all-electric passenger vehicles are extremely efficient in energy use, they can use approximately 23% of their energy for this purpose.
 For heavy trucks, this quantity can be as high as 15%–30%.
 Installing low rolling resistance tires can improve fuel economy by about 3% for light-duty vehicles (LDVs) and more than 10% for heavy-duty vehicles (HDVs).
 In LDVs, a 10% decrease in rolling resistance can increase fuel economy by 1%–2%.

 New vs. Replacement Tires

 New cars are generally equipped with low rolling resistance tires that offer better fuel economy.
 This helps the auto manufacturer meet their Corporate Average Fuel Economy (CAFE) standards.
 However, no requirements are currently placed on replacement tires.
 Therefore, if you want to purchase fuel-efficient replacement tires, you must research to figure out which tires have low rolling resistance.

 According to a North American Council for Freight Efficiency report, the use of low rolling resistance tires, in either a dual or a super-single configuration, is cost effective over the life of the vehicle.
 In essence, this means the fuel savings pays for the additional cost of the low rolling resistance tires.
 This report estimates that the opportunity for cost-effective energy savings from low rolling resistance tires is substantial—for a Class 8 truck, “the purchase price of a tire is approximately $0.04 per mile, but given the range in rolling resistance among dual tires, tires could account for $0.14 per mile to $0.28 per mile in fuel costs.”
 Advancements in tire thread life and traction will reduce the frequency of low rolling resistance tire replacement.